krystianity/HIS_Tablet_EnergyConsumption/README.md

 # HIS_Tablet_EnergyConsumption
 Developed as part of the 3 year HCI Unit, for the h.
-BsC at Southampton Solent University
+BSc at Southampton Solent University